mjond/weather-ios/README.md

 If a user denies location services, or turns it off at a later time, then the user is prompted to allow location services.

 <img src="Screenshots/location_denied.PNG" alt="drawing" width="250"/>

+## Unit Testing

+Coverage is currently at 73%.
+See `WeatherTests/` for details.